Kids in the Kasbah

 The trip starts and ends in Marrakech.

-This is not a solely single parent family adventure but the holiday provides a fabulous introduction to Morocco, a beautiful and exciting country.
+This is not a solely single parent family adventure but the 28 July 2018 departure is exclusively for single parent families.
+This holiday is popular with our single parent families and we already have a single parent family booked on the 4 August 2018 departure.
+The holiday provides a fabulous introduction to Morocco, a beautiful and exciting country.

 Kids in the Kasbah